 They might not be able to hear you, but dogs with hearing loss tend to associate lip movement with specific actions or facial expressions.

 To teach your dog lip-reading, you must emphasize every single syllable you speak directly to them.
 Furthermore, it would be best to highlight body language and hand signals when communicating with them.

-8. Dogs Learning Through Sign Language
+8. Teach Your Dogs Sign Language

 In addition to dogs knowing how to lip read, they also have a fantastic ability to learn sign language.

 If taught correctly, your dog can learn American Sign Language (ASL).
-But like command training, you will need a lot of patience and consistency.
+But, like command training, you will need a lot of patience and consistency.

 9. Teach Your Dogs Through Positive Reinforcement